pagkly/Zed/Investopedia4/How Floating-Rate Note (FRN) Benefit From Rising Interest Rates.md

 ## Callable Floating Rate Note vs. Non-Callable Floating Rate Note

-FRNs may be issued with or without a [[callable option]](https://www.investopedia.com/terms/c/callablebond.asp), which means the issuer has the right to return the investor's principal amount and stop making interest payments.
+FRNs may be issued with or without a [[callable option]](https://www.investopedia.com/terms/c/callablebond.asp), which means the issuer has the right to [[Return|return]] the investor's [[Principal|principal]] amount and stop making interest payments.
 The callable feature is known upfront and allows the issuer to pay off the bond before maturity.

 Pros

 -   Floating rate notes allow investors to benefit from rising rates as the FRN's rate adjusts to the market

--   FRNs are impacted less by price volatility
+-   FRNs are impacted less by price [[Volatility|volatility]]

 -   FRNs are available in U.S. Treasuries and corporate bonds

 Cons

--   FRNs may still have interest rate risk if market rates rise to a greater extent than the rate resets
+-   FRNs may still have interest rate [[Risk|risk]] if market rates rise to a greater extent than the rate resets

--   FRNs can have default risk if the issuing company or corporation can't pay back the principal
+-   FRNs can have [[Default Risk|default risk]] if the issuing company or corporation can't pay back the [[Principal|principal]]

 -   If market interest rates fall, the FRN rates may fall as well